asb2m10/glasgow/README.md

 -----------
 Time format is the same used in Ableton Live: 0.25 is one quarter note (with 4/4).
 String format can also be used to defined values that are not "floating friendly" like 1.1/3.
-Events are seperated by the ':' character :
+Events are seperated by the ':' character.

     timelist("0.1/3:0.5:1.1/4") == [ 0.33333333333, 0.5, 1.25 ]